 I tend to be a very private person and prefer investing the vast majority of my time with people and relationships in the real world.
 I also tend to work on projects that have different levels of protections, intellectual property rights, and security requirements and as such am limited in what I can share publicly.
 So, my online presence may be sparse, uneven, or occasionally very rich.
 Mileage may vary.
-If you want to know who I really am as a person find me at a conference, invite me for coffee/tea, spend some time blowing glass at BAGI, or ask me to come visit and give a talk about my work/research.
+If you want to know who I really am as a person find me at a conference, invite me for coffee/tea, visit me in the glass studio, or ask me to come visit and give a talk about my work/research.
 I love meeting new people and learning about what excites you.
 Maybe we can find some overlaps of passion?

-My Personal Hobbies are Glassblowing, Quadcopters, Boating, Camping, Games (board, card, video), Wine-making, Woodworking, Gardening, Woodwork, and Welding/Metalwork
+My Personal Hobbies are Glassblowing, Metalwork, Boating, Camping, Games (board, card, video), Wine-making, Woodworking, Gardening, Woodwork, and Quadcopters.

 G. Michael Youngblood, Ph.D. is a senior interactive systems researcher, engineer, designer, architect, and all-around builder.
 He currently focuses on human-machine collaboration system research.
 These tools utilize mixed-initiative and often components of explainable AI.
 He recently worked on mobile computing platforms (embedded systems) and interactive artificial intelligence systems (AI with humans in the loop) to facilitate positive behavior change in individual and social contexts.
 His research work has also focused on learning and understanding spatiotemporal elements in real and virtual environments in order to guide decisions by AI assisting elements.
 This work has involved mobile robots, smart houses and buildings, interactive 3D gaming, and mobile computing.
 He is known for his "Can-Do" attitude, optimism in the face of imminent disaster, and ability to get the job done on time, on budget, and by design.

 Specialties: Interactive Artificial Intelligence, User Assessment and Modeling, Knowledge and Information Data Structures and Processing, Machine and Human Learning, UX, Software Architecture, and Large-scale Systems